This week inHusker history

 1918-19: Halfback Paul Dobson is elected captain of the 1919 Cornhuskers.

-«1923-24: The stress of tough year takes its toll on Nebraska coach Fred Dawson, who is recuperating in Colorado from a nervous breakdown suffered at the end of the season.
+«1923-24: The stress of a tough year takes its toll on Nebraska coach Fred Dawson, who is recuperating in Colorado from a nervous breakdown suffered at the end of the season.

 1928-29: Nebraskas Ed Blue Howell scores two of the three touchdowns in the East-West Shrine game in San Francisco.